 - Physical disability: medical report stating the extent of the injury, illness, or condition. - Blind, visual impairment: medical report stating the restricted vision fields. - Deaf/hearing impairment: audiological evaluations indicating the extent of hearing loss. - Learning disability: psycho-educational evaluations conducted within the past 3 years and administered by qualified professionals.

 Accreditation and Licensing

-The Center for Employment Training is accredited by the Commission of the Council on Occupational Education, a national accrediting body recognized by the United States Department of Education.
+Brighton Center - Center for Employment Training is accredited by the Commission of the Council on Occupational Education.

 CET is licensed by the Kentucky Commission on Proprietary Education.